Snohomish people: Tulalip Tribes of Washington

 Most Snohomish are now enrolled in the federally-recognized Tulalip Tribes of Washington.
 The Tulalip Tribes is successor-in-interest to several groups, including (but not limited to) the Snohomish, Skykomish, and the Snoqualmie.
 The Snoqualmie are also represented by the Snoqualmie Indian Tribe, which fought for and subsequently won federal recognition for themselves, and are also as the successor-in-interest to the aboriginal Snoqualmie peoples.

 The Tulalip Tribes operate two casinos, Quil Ceda Creek Casino and the Tulalip Resort Casino.
 The Tulalip Tribes also administrate the only tribal municipality in the country, Quil Ceda Village (qʷəl̕sidəʔ ʔalʔaltəd), and operate the Hibulb Cultural Center, a cultural center and museum.
 They also have several schools within Marysville School District, as well as a Montessori school and several early childhood education and other welfare and education programs for children and adults.
 In 2006, the Tribes employed 2,400 people in total.

 Each year, the Tulalip Tribes participate in the Tribal Canoe Journey, an intra-tribal culture event held across Oregon, Washington, and British Columbia.
 In 2003, the Tulalip Tribes were the host nation.
 They celebrate Treaty Day on the weekend nearest January 22, and hold powwows and traditional celebrations throughout the year.
 The Tulalip Tribes also have Smokehouse religion facilities.

 The Tulalip Reservation, established for the Snohomish and other groups (including those waiting for previously promised reservations) by the Treaty of Point Elliot, is west of the city of Marysville, is located on traditional Snohomish territory.
 However, most enrolled members today live off the reservation.

 Snohomish Tribe of Indians

-Some Snohomish people are members of the Snohomish Tribe of Indians or Snohomish Indian Tribe, commonly referred to as the Snohomish Tribe.
+Some Snohomish descendants are members of the Snohomish Tribe of Indians or Snohomish Indian Tribe, commonly referred to as the Snohomish Tribe.
 The Snohomish Tribe is an unrecognized heritage group which claims descent from five aboriginal peoples: the Snohomish, the Sdodohobsh, the N'Quentlmamish, the Skykomish, and the Sktalejum.
 It was incorporated in 1974, and has sought federal recognition and a reservation between Snohomish and Monroe.
-In 2004, they were denied federal recognition, and they appealed the decision in 2008.
+In 2004, they were denied federal recognition by the Office of Federal Acknowledgement (OFA), and they appealed the decision in 2008.
+According to OFA, while some members do have documented Native ancestry, many are descended from various non-Snohomish Indian tribes.
 They hold an annual powwow on Marrowstone Island, near Port Townsend.
 There were approximately 1,200 members of the group in 2008, although it is unknown what percentage are Snohomish descent.